 Open the 3Box.dyn sample file in Dynamo and move the sliders in the Inputs section to understand how they are controlling the model.
 Next, look at the Geometry section to see how the geometry is being created with points and cuboid nodes.
-Finally, the Evaluator section contains nodes that measure surface area and volume, watch the outputs, and control the display color of the geometry.
-There are several stages to the generative design workflow.
+Finally, the Evaluator section contains nodes that measure surface area and volume, watches the outputs, and controls the display color of the geometry.
+There are several stages to the generative design workflow: